karlzam/ringed-seal-detector/_notes/notes.md

 ## Data ##

 - Fabio was saying that I should make manual datasets where the training and validation sets don't have the same sites or times so it's not biased to understanding the temporal information
+- Creating manual dataset:
+  - You can create separate tables in the database like this:
+  - train
+    - pos
+      - ulu
+      - kk
+    - neg
+      - ulu
+      - kk
+  - and the same for test and validation
+- There is a benefit to doing it this way, because then you can use the batch generator to determine the split of data from different sites
+    - Create a table for site, then a batch generator for that table
+    - Use the Joint Batch Generator to join them together

+- To check all the generated segments to ensure they are correct:
+  - Fabio says this will be the best thing I can do to improve performance, rather than hyperparameter tuning
+  - Create selection tables
+  - Save png of each spectrogram in selection table and manually analyze
+  - Edit selection tables accordingly
+  - The tables getting entered into the database need to be in the ketos format

 ______________________